 Font and Colors

-The inscription “LÖWENBRÄU” looks impressive due to the visually heavy letters.
+The inscription “LÖWENBRÄU” looks impressive thanks to the heavy, visually striking letters.
 A bold font with roughly the same line thickness seems cumbersome, but only at first glance: the slashes at the edges of the “Ö,” “E,” and “U” make the name more dynamic.
 The same goes for short, barely visible serifs at the ends of all letters except “Ö.” Because “R” and “Ä” touch at the bottom, the readability of the word is difficult.
-Perhaps this was done intentionally so that the logo would attract attention with its imperfection.
+Perhaps this was done intentionally to attract attention to the logo’s imperfection.